puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables.md

 ---

 # Variables and Variability
+In this quest you will gain a better understanding of using variable and facts in your manifest to make operating more scalable.

 >The green reed which bends in the wind is stronger than the mighty oak which breaks in a storm.

 > --Confuscius

-To start this quest enter the following command:
+The tasks we will accompish in this quest will help you learn more about manipulating your Puppet manifests to accomplish specific tasks.
+If you're ready to get started, type the following command:

 	quest --start variables

+## What you should already know

+- Resources Quest
+- Mainfest Quest
+- Classes Quest

 ## Variables